![]() |

 Sheefish

 Rainbow trout catches are currently reported as fair in both the sport fisheries and the subsistence rod-and-reel fisheries.
-These popular fisheries occur in the Kuskokwim Bay rivers - Goodnews, Kanektok, and Arolik, and in the lower Kuskokwim drainages that include the Kisaralik, Kwethluk, Kasigluk, and Aniak.
+These popular fisheries occur in the Kuskokwim Bay Rivers - Goodnews, Kanektok, and Arolik, and in the lower Kuskokwim drainages that include the Kisaralik, Kwethluk, Kasigluk, and Aniak Rivers.
 These are popular guided and outfitted fisheries in remote Alaska, with many private businesses that provide excellent services and opportunities.

 Dolly Varden

-Northern pike fishing has been excellent with increasing water clarity as the high water conditions have subsided.
+Northern pike fishing has been excellent with increasing water clarity as the high water conditions have decreased.
 Any clearwater mouth or connected slough complex along the mainstem Kuskokwim River affords excellent fishing.
 Anything that imitates prey and attracts attention will work.
-Crocodiles and larges spoons work anytime, and topwater lures such as jitterbugs and large fly patterns work best in late evening under the Midnight Sun when the large pike will lurk in the warm surface waters.
+Crocodiles and larges spoons work anytime, and topwater lures such as jitterbugs and large fly patterns work best in late evening under the midnight sun when the large pike will lurk in the warm surface waters.

 During these times of salmon conservation, it is important to use best practices when handling fish, especially if a fish is accidentally caught that is in a closed fishery.
 These practices include: